Absurdly Dedicated Worker

 - M-O, a sanitation droid, is so obsessed with cleaning up WALL-E's dirt that he follows him through the entire ship mopping up his messes.
 A Running Gag forms off him turning up in places WALL-E's has been an hour ago, still cleaning his dirt trail.

 - BURN-E, a repair droid, gets his own short film taking place during the film where he tries in vain to repair a light WALL-E accidentally damaged.
-WALL-E ends up continuing to intentionally sabotage his efforts, until BURN-E finally fixes the light... only to faint when a second later it is broken again.
+WALL-E ends up continuing to unintentionally sabotage his efforts, until BURN-E finally fixes the light... only to faint when a second later it is broken again.

 - Played straight with "The Sorcerer's Apprentice" short in Fantasia.
 Mickey, as the Apprentice, sets a magic broom to the task of fetching water from a well and pouring it into a cauldron, then goes to sleep and wakes to the room flooded with water since he never told the broom to stop.
 Then he finds he can't stop it and when he tries chopping the broom to bits, every bit becomes a new broom, all "programmed" to fetch water and throw it into the cauldron.
 It takes the return of the Sorcerer himself to stop the brooms (and save the apprentice from drowning).